* Democratic Member of Congress

 “I support the right of all nations to grant political asylum to individuals fleeing political persecution….
 [I]t is the inviolate right of legitimate governments to grant asylum pursuant to the principles of the Universal Declaration of Human Rights….
 Just as we maintain the right to grant political asylum for individuals from Cuba, we must respect the right of the government of Cuba to grant political asylum for individuals from the U.S. fleeing political persecution….
 The second reason I oppose this measure is because I respect the right of Assata Shakur to seek political asylum.
 Assata Shakur has maintained that she was persecuted as a result of her political beliefs and political affiliations.
 As a result, she left the United States and sought political asylum in Cuba, where she still resides.
 In a sad and shameful chapter of our history, during the 1960s and 1970s, many civil rights, Black Power and other politically active groups were secretly targeted by the FBI for prosecution based on their political beliefs….
 [T]he most vicious and reprehensible acts were taken against the leaders and organizations associated with the Black Power or Black Liberation Movement.
 Assata Shakur was a member of the Black Panther Party, one of the leading groups associated with the Black Liberation Movement.”

-- In April 2004, Waters participated in a rally organized by the International Action Center, an offshoot organization of the Marxist-Leninist Workers World Party.
-The leaflet inviting people to attend the rally placed Waters’s name at the very top of the guest list.
+* In April 2004, Waters participated in a rally organized by the International Action Center, an offshoot organization of the Marxist-Leninist Workers World Party.
+Other attendees included such notables as: Ramsey Clark, Major Owens, Ossie Davis, Amy Goodman, Larry Holmes, Sara Flounders, and Teresa Gutierrez.

 2) In 2005/2006, the left-leaning organization Citizens for Responsibility and Ethics in Washington named Maxine Waters as one of the 13 “Most Corrupt Members of Congress.”
 The CREW report cited a December 2004 Los Angeles Times investigation disclosing how three of Waters’ closest relatives had made more than $1 million during the preceding eight years by doing business with companies, candidates, and issue organizations that Waters had helped.
 One of these relatives was Waters’ aforementioned daughter Karen, who not only charged candidates for space on her mother’s “slate mailer,” but also received payments from a nonprofit organization which she and the congresswoman had established, and which was partially funded by special interests that Rep. Waters supported in Washington.
 Moreover, the Times reported that Waters’ husband Sidney had “collected fees for opening doors with his wife’s political allies on behalf of a bond firm seeking government business,” while Waters’ son Edward had “shared in the slate mailer proceeds and … occasionally worked as a consultant to campaigns his mother supported.”

-The CREW report also included information about money that Rep. Waters’s husband and son had received as a result of the congresswoman’s political connections:
+The 2005 CREW report also included information about money that Rep. Waters’ husband and son had received as a result of the congresswoman’s political connections: